Sisters to Smith Rock Scenic Bikeway

 Download an inset map of the start in Sisters: Smith Rock Sisters inset

 Download an inset map of the section in Terrebonne: Smith Rocks Terrebonne inset

-For more information on the area: www.sisterscountry.com
+For more information on the area, visit www.sisterscountry.com.

-Order a free copy of the Oregon Scenic Bikeway map, which details the nine official Oregon Scenic Bikeways as of August 2012.
+Order a free copy of the Oregon Scenic Bikeways guide, which details the nine official Oregon Scenic Bikeways as of August 2012.